Defman21/Xemmet/readme.md

  * Expand abbreviations (by Tab) in: HTML, RHTML, ERB, CSS, SCSS, LESS
  * Wrap Selection with Abbreviation in HTML
  * Custom snippets
+ * Custom file formats where Xemmet should work

 ## Expand abbreviations